yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_3.md

 We have added the performance of CMR+EDR without IRC to Table~6 and will revise the manuscript accordingly.
 CMR+EDR without IRC obtains an FID of $11.03$, whereas CMR+EDR with IRC improves it to $9.51$.
 This variant obtains an FID of $11.03$, whereas the shared IRC improves it to $9.51$.
 The result directly shows that simply enabling both routers is insufficient, while coordinating their decisions through a shared prior substantially improves performance.

+## **W3.
+Efficiency claim**

+We agree that reduced active computation does not yet translate into wall-clock acceleration in the current implementation.
+Under the same RTX A6000, AMP, and batch size of 8, MoH requires 87.24 ms per forward pass, compared with 61.93 ms for ZigMa.
+We therefore revise our efficiency claim to reduced active computation and parameter footprint rather than faster wall-clock inference.

+Profiling shows that the gap is caused mainly by fragmented dynamic execution.
+MoH produces 3,191 kernel launches per forward pass, compared with 743 for ZigMa, while its average CUDA event duration is only $31\,\mu\mathrm{s}$, compared with $158\,\mu\mathrm{s}$.
+Routing operations such as `nonzero`, `index_select`, `index_copy_`, `scatter_`, and `topk` introduce feature gathering, branch dispatch, and output scattering.

+The profiler-summed CUDA self time is 116.0 ms for MoH and 122.2 ms for ZigMa.
+Although this is not equivalent to wall-clock latency, it is consistent with the interpretation that the gap comes from small-kernel dispatch and memory operations rather than larger dense computation.

+Based on this analysis, we are developing a lightweight dispatch-and-combine CUDA extension that groups samples sharing a route, removes host-side scalar checks, and fuses feature gathering and output combination without replacing the optimized Mamba selective-scan kernels.
+We are also investigating CUDA graph capture for frequent route configurations.
+We will release the optimized execution path, profiling scripts, and measurements in the public repository.
+Until these measurements are available, we explicitly report the current wall-clock limitation and restrict our claim to reduced active computation and parameter footprint.